 To increase the diversity of the reviewer pool, CISE actively encourages each proposer to include a list of suggested reviewers (including email addresses and organizational affiliations) whom they believe are especially well qualified to review the proposal and are not conflicted with project personnel.
 Suggestions for reviewers from groups underrepresented in computing are especially encouraged.
-Proposers should follow the guidance in the PAPPG Chapter II.C.1.b.
+Proposers should follow the guidance in PAPPG Chapter II.D.1.